bsmith89/longev-mgen/doc/submission.md

-To better understand the relationship between our _de novo_ clusters and previously described annotations, we inspected the concordance between known GH13 subfamilies, which posses &alpha;-amylase activities on different starches [@Stam2006a], and the 20 OPFs with these domains
+To better understand the relationship between our _de novo_ clusters and previously described annotations, we inspected the concordance between known GH13 subfamilies, which possess &alpha;-amylase activities on different starches [@Stam2006a], and the 20 OPFs with these domains
 (see Supplementary Results `build/gh13_families_to_opfs_mapping.ipynb.html` at
 <https://doi.org/10.5281/zenodo.4450697>).